 This week the Catholic Marketing Network trade show was held in Chicago.
 Unfortunately, I wasn’t able to attend so I had to rely on the Internet for my news about the event.
 This turned out to be an educational experience because there was almost nothing posted on-line about the show.
+Go to our website and get casino bonus ohne einzahlung 2021.
+Hurry up to go and start winning.

 I checked out the CMN Facebook and Twitter feeds and both were silent.
 I realize that the CMN has a very small staff so social media updates are not as high on the list as other critical projects but I think there should have been some mention of their event of the year.Some of the publishers had some pictures on Facebook and Ave Maria Press even posted a video.
 The problem with all of these efforts is that there wasn’t any coordination so for the bookstore owner that couldn’t attend or even the Catholic general public, there wasn’t any way to grasp what actually was happening at the conference or what it was.